Legal cases with fixed pricing, standardized processes, and firm timelines

 A 14 year old rape survivor from the state of Gujarat appealed before the Supreme Court against the order of State High Court which denied the permission to terminate the pregnancy.

-This Supreme Court landmark judgment overturned the decision of the High Court by allowing abortion if the clinical psychologists and gynecologists allow the same.
+This Supreme Court landmark judgment overturned the decision of the High Court by allowing abortion in India if the clinical psychologists and gynecologists allow the same.

 Landmark judgment of supreme court in 2016.
 The medical termination of Pregnancy Act, 1971 allows abortion within 20 weeks of pregnancy only after it is consented by 2 registered practitioners.
 A rape survivor challenged the validity of this act on the ground that she learned the abnormality of fetus only after the end of 20 weeks and also that; it’s a matter of her life and death.
 After viewing the medical board’s findings which indicated that the continuity of pregnancy can endanger the life of the petitioner and that the fetus is abnormal, allowed the termination of24 week pregnancy.